gateio/gateapi-php/docs/Api/SpotApi.md

 > \GateApi\Model\OrderBook listOrderBook($currency_pair, $interval, $limit, $with_id)

-Retrieve order book.
+Get market depth information

-Market depth buy orders are sorted by price from high to low, sell orders are reversed
+Market depth buy orders are sorted by price from high to low, sell orders are sorted from low to high

 ### Example